 You want someone who’s going to work hard to maintain your authorial voice.
 Don’t work with someone who’s insistent on certain structural changes if they don’t resonate with you.
 Part of an editor’s job is to point out what’s being done well and make suggestions in areas that aren’t working so well.
 However, it is ultimately the client’s decision whether to use those suggestions.
 When I’m working with a client in the structural stage of editing, that’s the more creative stage and I’m not offended if a client chooses not to go with a suggestion I’ve made.
 When I give feedback, I point out why I’m making the suggestion so that you can make an educated decision.
 The most important thing to remember is that every decision you make should be intentional.
 There must be a reason you’re doing it that way so that it works for your story and so it’s best for the reader.
 However, copy editing and proofreading are much more rule-dependent.
 I like to ensure if something is going to print that credits me as the editor, that the standard of editing is maintained to the best of my ability (meaning edits/revisions aren’t changed after we complete the final round of edits together).

 Something I like to look for in professional services is an online presence.
 This website, for example, provides an informative overview of what I’m all about and what you can expect from me as your editor.
 And not only that but what services are offered and the differences between each service.
-I’m also on Twitter every day in the #WritingCommunity, I’m on Instagram, I provide tips to writers, I run a podcast for writers, authors, and industry professionals, I co-founded and run a Twitter pitch + moodboard event for writers looking to connect with agents and publishers, I’m the primary co-chair of my local branch of Editors Canada, and I’m the International Rep on the Board of Directors for Crime Writers of Canada.
+I’m also on Twitter in the #WritingCommunity, I’m on Instagram, I provide tips to writers, I run a podcast for writers, authors, and industry professionals, I co-founded and run a Twitter pitch + moodboard event for writers looking to connect with agents and publishers, I’m the previous primary co-chair of my local branch of Editors Canada, and I’m the previous International Rep on the Board of Directors for Crime Writers of Canada.
 The point is I’m out there, I’m present, I engage with my clients and peers, and I’m constantly upgrading my education, knowledge, and expertise by taking university-level courses, online webinars, and classes (both live and pre-recorded).
 I also read craft books and always research writing- and editing-related things.
 When an editor is in the public eye doing positive things, it enables potential clients to get to know them better and get a feel for their personality and communication style, which goes a long way in establishing the foundation of a good client-editor relationship.

 Your money is valuable.
 Let’s face it: a thorough edit isn’t cheap by any means—and it shouldn’t be.
-A good editor should have fees that are consistent with the industry standard, similar to how contractors charge industry-standard fees for renovations or electricians charge standard fees for their services.
+A good editor should have fees that are consistent with the industry standard, similar to how contractors charge industry-standard fees for renovations or how electricians or plumbers charge standard fees for their services.
 If a service provider charges too little, they’re simply not valuing their time and expertise enough or they don’t understand the level of work that goes into the service they’re providing.
 Having fees that are well below the industry standard also undercuts their peers, which isn’t good business practice.

 Having said that, it is always up to the editor to decide on an acceptable rate depending on the circumstances and work involved.
 With full edit projects, each client has different needs, which is why there’s no one-size-fits-all rate.
 So, when you’re looking at editing fees, know that it’s not going to be the least expensive part of the publishing process.
 It’s an important investment of time and money.
 This is why it’s so important to select an editor who you jive with and who will give you solid, actionable feedback and is worth your investment.